Seeking to Understand Families As They Are

 Family culture is a complex arrangement of values, attitudes, customs, “and a million other things” (de Rossi, 2022) held by a particular group of people at a particular time.
 Very simply, offering behavioral health support that aligns with families’ cultures (Marion, et al., 2016):

-1. Requires centering families’ cultural experiences and expertise,
+1. Requires centering families’ unique experiences and expertise, regardless of their background

 2. Promotes positive health outcomes, and